Jan 11, 2022

 Why do we need boosters for COVID-19?

-All three COVID-19 vaccines authorized in the United States are safe, and they have remained highly effective at preventing death and, in many cases, severe illness.
+The COVID-19 vaccines authorized in the United States are safe, and they have remained highly effective at preventing death and, in many cases, severe illness.

 However, like many other types of vaccines, recent research shows a decrease over time in protection from asymptomatic or mild infection, particularly in people 60 or older.
 Research shows increased immune response in booster recipients, indicating improved protection.